Antipsychotics

 Does alcohol affect antipsychotics?

 Drinking alcohol can make it harder for your body to absorb medication.
 This could increase the effects alcohol has on you.
-For example, drinking alcohol with antipsychotics might increase the sedative effects.
+Drinking alcohol with antipsychotics might increase the sedative effects.
+This means you might feel very tired.

 Does smoking affect antipsychotics?